NithinVadakkethil/Art-connect/README.md

-# ArtistHub - Complete Artist Showcase Web Application
+# FrameGlobe - Complete Artist Showcase Web Application

 A comprehensive web application for artists to showcase their work and connect with clients worldwide.
 Built with React, TypeScript, Firebase, and Tailwind CSS.